-CebGo flies to over 32 destinations.
-Most CebGo flights are for destinations in Philippines but CebGo has international flights to several other countries as well, like for example Malaysia.
-From its main base in Cebu 35 flights depart every week.
+CebGo flies to over 24 destinations.
+CebGo is a domestic carrier only and does not have any international flights; only flights for domestic Philippines destinations.
+From its main base in Cebu 30 flights depart every week.
 Many people who look for CebGo tickets look for flights to Manila and Coron Busuanga.

 Utiket is a good place to start looking for CebGo flights as we can compare all flights by CebGo with hundreds of other airlines and dozens of booking websites.